There isn’t a diet left you haven’t tried. You’ve seen doctors, alternative practitioners, MDs, NDs, and everything in between.

 If you’ve done a lot of work, it’s easy to go, “But I’ve already done that.”
 Believe me, I’m speaking about myself and to myself when I remind you of this!

 I know you always hear “work on your mindset!” but it can be hard to know how to put that into action.
 Something that has been transformative for me is meditation.
-A great place to start with meditation is the Headspace App which guides you through short meditations.
+A great place to start with meditation is the Fit Mind app which guides you through short meditations.